satyakonmsft/skype-docs/Skype/SDN/articles/codectype-complextype-skype-for-business-sdn-interface-2-2-schema-d.md

 - xml
 ---

-# Learn about the CodecType complexType
+# Learn about the CodecType complexType schema D

 (Skype for Business SDN Interface 2.2, Schema "D")